ManuGithubSteam/Surface3ProArch/README.md

 Then copy it to the right places.

-`cp /usr/share/preloader-signed/{PreLoader,HashTool}.efi esp/EFI/systemd`
+`cp /usr/share/preloader-signed/{PreLoader,HashTool}.efi /boot/efi/EFI/systemd`
 Now copy over the boot loader binary and rename it to loader.efi; for systemd-boot use:

-`cp esp/EFI/systemd/systemd-bootx64.efi esp/EFI/systemd/loader.efi`
+`cp esp/EFI/systemd/systemd-bootx64.efi /boot/efi/EFI/systemd/loader.efi`
 Finally, create a new NVRAM entry to boot PreLoader.efi:

-`efibootmgr --disk /dev/sdX --part Y --create --label "PreLoader" --loader /EFI/systemd/PreLoader.efi` Replace X with the drive letter and replace Y with the partition number of the EFI System Partition.
+`efibootmgr --disk /dev/sda --part 1 --create --label "PreLoader" --loader /EFI/systemd/PreLoader.efi` Replace X with the drive letter and replace Y with the partition number of the EFI System Partition.

 This entry should be added to the list as the first to boot; check with the efibootmgr command and adjust the boot-order if necessary.